laro/Cilia/README.md

 ## Misc
 - Two-Pass Compiler
-    - as with C#, Java,
+    - so no forward declarations necessary,
-    - no forward declarations necessary (as it is in C/C++, due to the single-pass compiler).
+    - as with C#, Java (but differently than C/C++, due to its single-pass compiler).

 - **Mixed arithmetic**
     - Mixing signed with unsigned integer